dustinpfister/blog_posts/_posts/canvas-text.md

 There is more to cover when it comes to the text base line as well as centering text, and controlling the size and font of text.
 So now that we have a basic example covered we can now get to those examples as well now.

-## 2 - Canvas text and setting the font
+## 2 - Setting the canvas text font

 There is the [canvas font](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) 2d drawing context property that will come into play when I want to set the font size, and font-family of the text.
 I do so by setting the font property to a string value where I set a pixel value for the text size followed by the string 'px' to set the value in pixels.
 After that I can use a space followed by the web safe font I would like to use for the text such as courier.